ParthTiwa-ri/manage-user/README.md

 - **Responsive Design**: Ensures the application adapts and functions seamlessly across various devices and screen sizes.
 - **Robustness**: Implements error handling, input validation, and security measures to ensure stable and secure user interactions.

+## 🚀 Usage

+- Open https://manage-account-gold.vercel.app/ in your browser.
+- **Homepage:** When you open the application, you will be directed to the homepage.
+This page contains links to the login and signup pages.
+- **Registration:** Click on the "Signup" link on the homepage to create a new account.
+Fill in the required information and submit the form.
+- **Login:** Alternatively, if you already have an account, click on the "Login" link on the homepage.
+Enter your credentials (username/email and password) on the login page and click "Login" to access your account.
+- **Account Management:** Once logged in, you will be redirected to the account management page where you can view and edit your account information.
+- **Navigation:** You can navigate between pages using the links provided in the application or the browser's back and forward buttons.

 ## 🛠️ Installation

 Follow these steps to get a local copy of the project up and running on your machine: